-7 The Superior Court of Los Angeles County reported dispositions for all case types except limited civil.
-The absence of this data largely drives the limited civil clearance rate decrease.
+7 For 2017-18, the Superior Court of Los Angeles County reported dispositions for all case types except limited civil.
+The absence of this data drove the limited civil clearance rate down.
+In 2018-19, all disposition data was reported for Los Angeles County, leading to a more accurate limited civil clearance rate.